 Store these easy chocolate truffles in an air-tight container at room temperature out of direct sunlight for about 7 days.

-- Don’t over-pulse the biscuits, you don’t want them to have a sandy consistency and resemble fine breadcrumbs for the best texture.
+- Don't over-pulse the biscuits; they should resemble breadcrumbs for the best texture.

-- Only roll the truffles in the coconut once all of them have been shaped, this way you will work quicker and cleaner!
+- Only roll the truffles in the coconut once all of them have been shaped; this way, you will work quickly and cleanly!

-These homemade chocolate truffles are one of my most favorite treats, perfect with a cup of tea or hot chocolate after a long day when we all have those chocolate cravings!
-This is a great recipe to make when you are short on time but still in dire need of a sweet treat!
+These homemade chocolate truffles are one of my favorite treats, perfect with a cup of tea or this Amarula Hot Chocolate after a long day when we all have those chocolate cravings!
+These bite-sized truffles are the kind of recipe you keep coming back to - nostalgic, indulgent, and always a crowd-pleaser.

 📖 Recipe